Katamaze/WHMCS-Action-Hook-Factory/README.md

 WHMCS requires administrators to manually accept orders even if automation tasks already took place.
 This hook automatically accepts orders via API when Invoice is paid.

-* Optionally set `$invoiceAmount` to enable auto-accept only when invoice amount is greater than or equal to `$invoiceAmount`.
-Leave false to auto-accept everything
+* Optionally set `$invoiceAmount` to enable auto-accept only when invoice amount is greater than or equal to this value.
+Leave `false` to auto-accept everything

 [Get the Code »](https://github.com/Katamaze/WHMCS-Free-Action-Hooks/blob/master/hooks/AcceptOrderOnInvociePaid.php)